Sebastianhju/Runeterra-5e/Rules/Runes.md

 Whenever you end your turn within 15 feet of a construct or object that can be destroyed, they gain a stack of demolish (Up to a maximum of five).
 The next time you deal damage a target with demolish, they take 1d10 additional damage for every stack of demolish the target have.

-You can target creatures held item with this attack

 ---

 ### Font Of Life  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/Images/img-runes/Resolve/FontOfLife.png" Align=left width=7% height=7%>